Derivatives of normal functions in reverse mathematics: From upper derivative to -bar induction

+as we have assumed in the recursive construction.
+In the proof of Theorem~\ref{thm:embed-Sigma-T} we will see that $J$ can be constructed by primitive recursion, since each value $J(\langle x,\sigma\rangle)$ does only depend on a finite (and effectively bounded) collection of previous values. \end{summary}

-Our next goal is to reconstruct the normal function $f$ from the informal argument in the introduction.
-To streamline the presentation we will not give a detailed reconstruction of the intermediate function~$h_0$.
-Nevertheless it helps to observe that $h_0$ could be represented by a prae-dilator $H^0$ with $H^0_n=\Sigma_{x\in X}H[x]_n$.
-This set is ordered by the usual order on a dependent sum, which places $\langle x,\tau\rangle$ before $\langle x',\tau'\rangle$ if we have either $x<_X x'$ or $x=x'$ and $\tau<_{H[x]_n}\tau'$.
-In the following it will be very convenient to have a more uniform presentation of the order $(\Sigma_{x\in X}H[x]_n)^\bot$, which extends the aforementioned order by a new minimal element.
-For this purpose we extend the $X$-indexed family of prae-dilators $H[x]$ to a family indexed by $X^\bot$: Define $H[\bot]=H[X,\mathcal T,\bot]$ as the constant prae-dilator with values
+In the rest of this section we provide a detailed formalization of the argument from Summary~\ref{sum:deduce-Pi11-bi}.
+The first step is to define~$F$ as a coded dilator.
+As explained in the previous section, this means that $F$ acts on finite orders of the form~\mbox{$n=\{0,\dots,n-1\}$}.
+It will be very convenient to have a more uniform presentation of the orders $(\Sigma_{x\in X}H[x]_n)^\bot$.
+For this purpose we extend the $X$-indexed family of prae-dilators $H[x]$ to a family indexed by $X^\bot$: Define \mbox{$H[\bot]=H[X,\mathcal T,\bot]$} as the constant prae-dilator with values

 where $\star$ is some new symbol.
 Its action on morphisms and the support functions are given by $H[\bot]_f(\star)=\star$ and $\supp^{H[\bot]}_n(\star)=\emptyset$.
 Then we have

 where the isomorphism sends $\bot$ to $\langle\bot,\star\rangle$ and leaves $\langle x,\tau\rangle$ with $x\in X$ unchanged.
 The point is that all elements of the right side are pairs, which will save us many case distinctions.
 Invoking Definition~\ref{def:coded-prae-dilator-reconstruct} we see that $D^{H[\bot]}_Z$ consists of the single element $\langle\emptyset,\star\rangle$.
 Thus $H[\bot]$ is a dilator and we have